-Property taxes made up approximately 13.3 percent of revenues for governmental activities for the Dawson-Bryant Local School District.
-Of the remaining revenues, the School District receives 82.6 percent from state foundation, federal, and state grants, and contributions; with the remaining in charges for services and sales, unrestricted investment earnings, and miscellaneous.
+Property taxes made up approximately 15.5 percent of revenues for governmental activities for the Dawson-Bryant Local School District.
+Of the remaining revenues, the School District receives 79.1 percent from state foundation, federal, and state grants, and contributions; with the remaining in charges for services and sales, unrestricted investment earnings, and miscellaneous.

-Management's Discussion and Analysis For the Fiscal Year June 30, 2023 Unaudited
+Management's Discussion and Analysis For the Fiscal Year June 30, 2024 Unaudited

 The unique nature of property taxes in Ohio creates the need to routinely seek voter approval for operating funds.
 As the result of legislation enacted in 1976, the overall revenue generated by a levy will not increase solely as a result of inflation.
 Additionally, increases in property taxes would only have a nominal effect upon the School District's total revenue.
 This is due to the funding formula in place in Ohio, any increase in property tax revenue would be offset by a corresponding decrease in state funding the School District would receive.
+Operating grants, contributions, and interest decreased due to a decrease in ESSER monies received as compared to the prior year.
+Property taxes increased due to assessed valuations.
+Grants and entitlements increased due to additional foundation monies received.

-Approximately 55.6 percent of the School District's expenses are comprised of instructional expenses.
-Support services make up 35.0 percent of expenses and 9.4 percent is used for interest on long-term debt, extracurricular activities, and operation of non-instructional services.
+Approximately 55.3 percent of the School District's expenses are comprised of instructional expenses.
+Support services make up 34.6 percent of expenses and 10.1 percent is used for interest, extracurricular activities, and operation of non-instructional services.
+Various expense functions increased due to increases in personnel and contract service costs.